 Performer

 Daniel York Loh is A stage actor and performer whose work has stretched across classical theatre, new writing and experimental fringe as well as on screen and radio.
+Most recently, he starred opposite Sheridan Smith in the acclaimed Hera Productions/ITV drama, I Fought The Law.

 He began his career in Mu-lan’s sell-out Porcelain - which transferred to the Royal Court where it is featured in their Living Archive – then opposite Alan Rickman in Hamlet at the Riverside Studios and on tour.